-Use the chicken meat for the above-mentioned purposes (pot pie, enchiladas, etc.) You’ll have some left over (at least a cup or so).
 Continue to simmer the broth in which the chicken was cooked till it reduces down to about a quart.
 Cool and refrigerate, along with remaining chicken meat.
-On another day, reheat the stock and add vegetables, such as carrots, celery, onion, zucchini, whatever you like) and reserved chicken meat.
+On another day, reheat the stock and add vegetables, such as carrots, celery, onion, zucchini, whatever you like).
 Throw in a handful of noodles or rice if you want a starch in the soup.
 Cook till veggies are tender and rice or pasta are, too.
-Add chicken meat, taste to correct seasoning, and serve.
+Taste to correct seasoning, and serve.
 You’ll probably have leftovers for another meal.

-That’s four meals from one chicken.
+That’s at least three meals from one chicken.
 I paid $6-plus for the chicken.
-That comes out to $1.50 per meal, or 75 cents per person, for the protein.
+That comes out to $2 per meal for the protein.
 So what are you waiting for?
 Get a chicken for your pot.